newchuyalong/libgdx-learning/Extending-the-simple-game.md

 ```

-we start the application with instantiating a !SpriteBatch and a !BitmapFont.
-It is a bad practice to create multiple objects that can be shared instead (see [http://en.wikipedia.org/wiki/Don't_repeat_yourself DRY]).
-The !SpriteBatch object is used to render objects onto the screen, such as textures; and the !BitmapFont object is used, along with a !SpriteBatch, to render text onto the screen.
+we start the application with instantiating a SpriteBatch and a BitmapFont.
+It is a bad practice to create multiple objects that can be shared instead (see [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself)).
+The SpriteBatch object is used to render objects onto the screen, such as textures; and the BitmapFont object is used, along with a SpriteBatch, to render text onto the screen.
 We will touch more on this in the Screen classes.

 then, we set the Screen of the Game to a MainMenuScreen object, with a Drop instance as its first and only parameter.